 Click the link below to visit our Reservation Page, where you can view all classes and register for this course.
 For questions or to inquire about payment plans, please email firstname.lastname@example.org.

-When you register for a PlayPenn class before January 15, 2018, you’ll be invited to submit your unproduced, full-length play for consideration for a professional staged reading.
-PlayPenn will produce one student’s play as a reading with a professional director, professional actors and a PlayPenn dramaturg in Philadelphia in the spring/summer of 2019.
+When you register for a PlayPenn class before March 1, 2020 you’ll be invited to submit your unproduced, full-length play for consideration for a professional staged reading.
+PlayPenn will produce one student’s play as a reading with a professional director, professional actors and a PlayPenn dramaturg in Philadelphia in summer 2020.
 Only plays that have not had a professional production or reading will be considered.
-PlayPenn will cover the cost of the reading, but the student is responsible for their own housing and transportation.
 If you register for a class by the deadline, additional details will be emailed to you along with a submission form.